vanilla/stub-embed-providers/README.md

 - `advanced-embed.vanilla.localhost`

 Additionally for the normal embed you will need to set the config setting `Garden.Embed.Allow` to `true`.
 For the Advanced embed you will need to set `Garden.Embed.Allow` to `2`.

+## Customizing one of the embeds

+Either of the embeds can be customized by adding copying the index.html in `/advanced` or `/simple` and renaming it.

+For example `/advanced/custom.html` would be made available at `advanced-embed.vanilla.localhost/custom`.